-We’ve teamed up Melissa So of @quiteso and here is what you will be learning in this step by step tutorial –
+I’ve teamed up with Melissa So of @quiteso and here is what you will be learning in this step by step tutorial –

-- The materials needed to create a folded pen
+- The materials needed to create a calligraphy ruling pen

 - The five variables of use

-This is a fun and easy project, and the best part is that it can be done with tools that most people have laying around their homes.
+This is a fun and easy project, and the best part is that it can be done with tools that most people have lying around their homes.